AnotherMelvin/WeeklyDoseOfCollege/README.md

 ### Manage your character!
 * There are 4 essential status' that you must pay attention to
     * Hunger - Eat to decrease hunger or go out and buy food.
 Try to not starve!
-    * Game(?) - Play games to recover
+    * Boredom - Play games to recover!
-    * Fitness - Go to the gym and workout
+    * Fitness - Go to the gym and workout!
     * Stamina - Sleep to prevent further stamina loss
 * You also must study to progress.
 Study at home or go to the campus to increase your status!

 ### Try to survive!
 * If any of the 4 essential status reaches 0, then it's game over!
 * If you successfully reach the 7th day, then you win!
 You will also get a life prediction based on your final status conditions.

 ## Built With